Helsinki layover: 6, 12 and 24 hour adventures in the Finnish capital

-We’ve also got details of how to get from Helsinki airport to the city center, ensuring no time is wasted getting you to the sights and sounds of Finland’s biggest metropolis.
+We’ve also got details of how to get from Helsinki airport to the city centre, ensuring no time is wasted getting you to the sights and sounds of Finland’s biggest metropolis.

 Getting from Helsinki Airport to the city

-First off, getting from Helsinki Airport to the city is easy and quick.
-The airport, which has the airport code HEL, is in Vantaa, 20 kilometers from the center of Helsinki.
+Getting from Helsinki Airport to the city is easy and quick.
+The airport, which has the airport code HEL, is in Vantaa, 20 kilometres from the centre of Helsinki.
 There are trains, taxis and buses all available to speed you on your way.
 Whichever option you choose, your ride will take between 30 and 40 minutes.

 Storing your luggage